NavidBinAhmed/webapp_boston-house-pricing/README.md

 ### Boston House Pricing Prediction using Machine Learning Regression Model
-Following 13 parameters related to city-dwelling, the model predicts the prices for new house based on the user preferances.
+Following 13 parameters related to city-dwelling, the model predicts the prices for new house based on the user preferences.

 ### Tools and Software Requirement
 Tools used: